madjugglers/pattern-book/01_maj_pattern_book.md

 * Madison, Wisconsin, March 2001 Version 1.2
 * Madison, Wisconsin, January 2012 Version 2.0
 * Madison, Wisconsin, January 2018 Version 3.0

+Like all earlier versions, the current Version 3.0 contains mistakes and unfortunate omissions, which we have yet to discover and for which the Editor's take responsibility.
+We hope that  future versions will correct these shortcomings.